dusskapark/dusskapark.github.io/_projects/2023-06-01-Figma-Autoname.md

 While it's a bit disappointing, I'm not disheartened.
 Participating in the development of this plugin taught me a lot about collaboration within the open-source ecosystem.
 Creating both internal and community versions of the plugin allowed me to connect with designers and members of the broader design community, providing a platform to hear diverse perspectives and feedback.
 This experience has been invaluable and is perhaps the most significant asset I've gained from this project.

 Through this process, I learned the importance of adaptability and resilience in the face of changing circumstances.
 I also realized the value of community engagement and the impact of open-source contributions on personal and professional growth.
 These lessons will undoubtedly guide me in future endeavors, whether in open-source projects or other collaborative efforts.

+Thanks Hugo and all the users and contributors for the great journey.
+I hope to see you again in the future. 🚀

 {% include post-components/video.html
 	url = "https://www.youtube.com/embed/2eZeka9gMgA?si=6GmV6B40PQ2zpC9x"